Nearly half of consumers (45%) say they are unlikely to continue ordering from a company even after just one instance of late delivery.

 2. Be Transparent About Delays

-If you find out a delivery is behind schedule, whether it’s due to weather, product shortage, or other unforeseen events, contact your customer immediately.
+If you find out about a late delivery beforehand (whether it’s due to weather, product shortage, or other unforeseen events), contact your customer immediately.

 Customers are more forgiving when you’re transparent about the reasons for the delay and the adjusted shipping dates.